analogdevicesinc/ai8x-synthesis/README.md

   * Kernel sizes must be 3×3.
   * Padding can be 0, 1, or 2.
   * Stride is fixed to 2.
+Output padding is fixed to 1.

 * A programmable layer-specific shift operator is available at the output of a convolution.